oluwatimilehin/anchors/README.md

 and [janestreet/incremental](https://github.com/janestreet/incremental) for OCaml.

 Quoting [janestreet/incremental](https://github.com/janestreet/incremental), it allows you build large calculations (of the kind you might build into a spreadsheet) that can react efficiently to changing data.

+You can view the [accompanying blog post](https://timilearning.com/posts/incremental-computing/) for more information.

 [API Documentation.](https://oluwatimilehin.github.io/anchors/)